"There's only one way to treat the common cold - with contempt"

 - Decongestant Nasal Sprays (Afrin, Dristan, etc) - These work for short-term congestion emergencies (less than 2 days at a time) but can be nasally addictive, causing "rebound congestion" when you stop using them.
 Not routinely recommended, and not for infants/toddlers.

 - Antihistamines (Benadryl, etc) - A good treatment for allergies, but colds are caused by a viruses; useful only for their sedative effect in desperate sleepless situations.
 Beware - 1 in 5 kids gets LOOPY on benadryl.

 - Cough Suppressants (dextromethorphan, codeine, etc) - It sure is tricky suppressing that cough reflex without putting your child in a coma.
 Safe doses of codeine and it's synthetic cousin, dextromethorphan, don't seem to be that effective at suppressing this vital reflex.
+Codeine is also just not safe enough to use in kids anymore, especially in Ethiopian adoptees.
 That said, in older children with a lingering, nagging, non-productive cough, you might try some Delsym (long-acting dextromethorphan).